Swendsen-Wang Algorithm on the Mean-Field Potts Model: Mixing Time at

 where $\tau_1,\tau_2>0$ are constants (independent of $n$) and $Q_1,Q_2$ are as in \eqref{eko2}.

 Then, for any $\zeta\geq (1+\epsilon) n/B$, it holds that

 \end{lemma}

 Recall that for $B=\Bu$, the function $F(z)$ has exactly one fixpoint in the interval $(1/B,1]$ at $z=a$.
-The following lemma will be useful for the proof of Lemma~\ref{lem:potentialchoice}. \begin{lemma} Let $B=\Bu$.
-Then it holds that \begin{enumerate} \item $F'(z)=1$ iff $z=a$. \item $F''(z)< 0$ for all $z\in(1/B,1]$. \item $F(z)\leq z$ for all $z\in[1/B,1]$ with equality iff $z=a$. \end{enumerate} \end{lemma} \begin{proof} The proofs for the first two parts are given in Lemma~\ref{lem:notJacobianuniqueness} and Lemma~\ref{lem:Fshape} respectively.
-For the third part, note that the function $z-F(z)$ is convex in $[1/B,1]$ and has a unique critical point at $z=a$.
-Thus, $z-F(z)\geq a-F(a)=0$ with equality if $z=a$. \end{proof} The following lemma specifies a potential function $G$ which will be used to verify the conditions \eqref{eq:Gders123} and \eqref{eq:QQ1} in Lemma~\ref{lma2}.
+The following lemma specifies a potential function $G$ which will be used to verify the conditions \eqref{eq:Gders123} and \eqref{eq:QQ1} in Lemma~\ref{lma2}.
 We have already described in Section~\ref{sec:upperboundBu}, the high-level approach for the construction of $G$.
 The actual definition of $G$ is quite technical due to the requirement that $G$ should be three times differentiable.
 We pulled out the important bits in the construction of $G$ that will also be relevant in verifying \eqref{eq:QQ1}.

 For positive real numbers $A,B$ we will use the notation $A\gg B$ to denote that for some (large) constant $C>1$, it holds that $A>BC$. \begin{lemma} Let $L,L'$ be positive constants which satisfy $L\gg L'$.
-There exist positive constants $M$,$C_0$,$C_1$,$C_2$, depending only on $L$ such that the following holds.
+There exist positive constants $M,C_0,C_1,C_2$ such that the following holds.

 For all sufficiently large $n$, there exists a strictly increasing three-times differentiable function $G:[1/q,1]\rightarrow [0,Mn^{1/3}]$ with $G(1/q)=0$ which satisfies \eqref{eq:Gders123} and

 \end{lemma}